It is surprisingly common for self employed individuals to be severely affected by slow-paying customers or, worse still, not getting paid at all.

 If you opt for an electronic method of invoicing, then the provider you choose should offer you the facility to track which invoices are paid and which are outstanding.

 If you have chosen a manual method then you will need someway to store your invoices and mark them off as they are paid so you can track which customers owe you money and chase them up promptly.
-My bookkeeping spreadsheets are designed so they are ready for you to mark off who has paid you and automatically highlight unpaid invoices, perfect if you are not ready to jump into a full on accounting software.

 8. Get Familiar with the Business Protocols for Chasing Late Payments